TwilioDevEd/task-router-django/README.md

 1. Edit the sample configuration file `.env.example` and edit it to match your configuration.

-   You can use the `.env.example` in a unix based operating system with the `source` command to load the variables into your environment:
+   You can use the `.env.example` in a Unix based operating system with the `source` command to load the variables into your environment:

    ```bash
    $ source .env.example